How to Convert Figma to Code: React, HTML, Vue, and JS

 • Product cards

-Use props to pass data around and manage the state for making things interactive.
+Use props to pass data and manage state to make things interactive.

-Style your React components using CSS-in-JS libraries such as the Emotion library.
+Style your React components with CSS-in-JS libraries like Emotion.
 These let you keep your styles scoped within each component, just like in Figma, and make it easy to manage all your styling needs.

 To make your React app more interactive, you can use React’s features for handling events, managing state, animating elements, and using Hooks:

-• Event Handling: React lets you respond to user actions like clicks, mouse movements, and form submissions with event handlers.
-For instance, onClick handles button clicks, onMouseOver reacts to hovering, and onSubmit manages form submissions.
+React lets you respond to user actions like clicks, mouse movements, and form submissions with event handlers.
+For instance, onClick handles button clicks, onMouseOver handles hovering, and onSubmit handles form submissions.

 import React, { useState } from ‘react’;